 Can anyone create an affidavit?

-Yes, but the affiant must be of legal age and mentally competent to provide an oath.
+Yes, but the affiant must be legally and mentally competent to provide an oath.
 Additionally, creating an effective affidavit requires following specific legal guidelines and jurisdictional requirements.

 What are the different types of affidavits?

-Common types of affidavits include the affidavit of witness, affidavit of support (used in immigration cases), and affidavit of identity.
+Common types of affidavits include the affidavit of witness, the affidavit of support (used in immigration cases), and the affidavit of identity.
 Each type serves different legal purposes and is critical in various situations.

 How do I create an affidavit?